MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training: Dataset

-\textbf{Dataset overview.} \textsc{MMEarth-Bench} is comprised of five new datasets, summarized in \cref{tab:downstream-tasks}, for environmental downstream tasks: aboveground biomass, soil nitrogen (N), soil organic carbon (OC), soil pH, and species occurrence.
+\textbf{Overview.} \textsc{MMEarth-Bench} is comprised of five new datasets, summarized in \cref{tab:downstream-tasks}, for environmental tasks: aboveground biomass, soil nitrogen (N), soil organic carbon (OC), soil pH, and species occurrence.
 Each single-timestamp dataset includes 12 modalities along with task data for each 128$\times$128-pixel tile.
 Every pixel represents 10m on the ground, so each tile spans an area of $\approx$ 1.6~km$^2$.
 All five tasks share the same 12 modalities (see \cref{tab:modalities}) present in the MMEarth pretraining dataset~\cite{mmearth}.
 Within each task, we ensure no overlap among tiles.
-Note that the datasets in \textsc{MMEarth-Bench} are not designed for producing the next best task-specific model or for time-series modeling.
-Rather, we design our datasets to be informative tools for the evaluation of pretrained models that hope to generalize to a variety of downstream tasks with limited data under geographic shifts.
+Note that the \textsc{MMEarth-Bench} datasets are not designed for producing the next best task-specific model or for time-series modeling.
+Rather, we design our datasets for systematic evaluation of pretrained models that aim to generalize to various downstream tasks with limited data under geographic shifts.

-\textbf{Data splits.} The tiles from each task are split into train, validation, random test, and geographic test sets (see \cref{fig:split_maps}).
+\textbf{Splits.} Each task's tiles are split into train, validation, random test, and geographic test sets (see \cref{fig:split_maps}).
 The tiles in Africa define the geographic test set, as it is often underrepresented in labeled data derived from field measurements, as is the case for our soil tasks~\cite{inat,WEF_2021_EO_Africa}.
+In practice, models finetuned with non-Africa data might be used to make predictions in Africa, making it especially relevant to understand how well this generalization works.
 The remaining tiles are randomly split into train/validation/random test with ratios 70\%/15\%/15\%.
-We include both a random and a geographic test set to evaluate model performance both in- and out-of-distribution.
-In practice one might expect models finetuned with non-Africa data to be used to make predictions in Africa, making it especially relevant to understand how effective this generalization actually is.
-To allow for evaluating models in very low data regimes, we also provide train sets containing 50\% and 5\% of the original training tiles, selected randomly but where the 5\% train set is a subset of the 50\% train set.
+We include a random and a geographic test set to evaluate model performance both in- and out-of-distribution.
+To allow for evaluating models in very low data regimes, we also provide train sets containing 50\% and 5\% of the training tiles, selected randomly but where the 5\% train set is a subset of the 50\% train set.